-Confidential appendix1 contains information deemed to be exempt from general publication based on Categories 3 (financial and business affairs) and 7A (obligation of Confidentiality) of paragraph 10.4 of the Council's Access to Information Procedure Rules as contained in the Council's Constitution.
+Confidential appendix 1 contains information deemed to be exempt from general publication based on Categories 3 and 7a of paragraph 10.4 of the Council's Access to Information Procedure Rules.
 It is not in the public interest to disclose this information as this appendix contains confidential and commercially sensitive information supplied by Capita Business Services Limited.
 It would prejudice the Council's ability to operate in a commercial environment and obtain best value in negotiations and would prejudice the Council's commercial relationships with third parties, if they believed the Council would not honour any obligation of confidentiality.

-23 STRATEGIC SERVICES PARTNERSHIP (SSP) CONTRACT - PROPOSED CONTRACT EXTENSION (
+5 STRATEGIC SERVICES PARTNERSHIP (SSP) CONTRACT - PROPOSED CONTRACT EXTENSION